Murder of Moll McCarthy: Pardon

 Murphy reported that the conviction was based on "unconvincing circumstantial evidence" and recommended a pardon.
 On 1 April 2015, Shatter's successor as minister, Frances Fitzgerald, announced that the government would direct the President of Ireland to exercise his right to pardon under Article 13.6 of the Constitution of Ireland.
 President Michael D. Higgins formally signed the pardon order on 19 December 2015.
 This was presented to Gleeson's family at a ceremony on 13 January 2016.
 Some family members complained that the document used "Harry" rather than "Henry" as Gleeson's forename.

+Reinterment

+Numerous searches were conducted in search of Gleeson's remains with one five-year search failing to recover his remains.
+In 2023, it was announced that land at Mountjoy Prison was to be excavated with the aim of recovering the remains of prisoners, including Gleeson.
+In 2024, the Department of Justice informed the Gleeson family that Harry Gleeson's remains had been positively identified.
+His funeral notice was posted 83 years after he was hanged.
+It was announced that Gleeson was to be reinterred in Holycross, Co.
+Tipperary in July 2024.

 Theories

-Kieran Fagan believed Marcus Bourke chose not to name the murderer in his 1993 book.
+Kieran Fagan believed that Marcus Bourke knew who was responsible for McCarthy's murder and chose not to name the murderer in his 1993 book.
 Fagan, in 2015, published The Framing of Harry Gleeson, which claimed McCarthy was murdered by local Irish Republican Army (IRA) members suspecting that she was an informant for the local Garda sergeant, Anthony Delaney.
-Fagan suggests Seán MacBride's past as IRA Chief of Staff prevented him following up this angle.
+Fagan suggests Seán MacBride's past as IRA Chief of Staff prevented him from following up this angle.
 Other possible culprits mentioned by Brendan Ó Cathaoir in 2001 were the Gardaí or the father of the seventh child.
 Fagan's book caused controversy by naming the alleged fathers of McCarthy's children, many of them married.
 Of those, he alleges that one was involved in the murder and others knew that Gleeson was innocent, but were content to have the scandal of their relationship to the victim kept hidden.